Ultra the Multi-Alien: The New 52

 In The New 52, Ultra the Multi-Alien is re-established as the result of an experiment of Byth Rok, in which he combined the DNA of alien prisoners in an attempt to create the Slayer of Worlds.
 The original incarnation of the character is reintroduced in Justice League Unlimited (2025), where he encounters a time-displaced Supergirl, Mister Terrific, and Martian Manhunter in the year 2212.

 Powers and abilities

 Ultra the Multi-Alien's body is composed of the anatomy of the four different aliens from Ulla, Laroo, Trago, and Raagan.
 Each of these parts grants him a different power: superhuman strength, flight, and the ability to generate electricity and manipulate magnetic charges.
-Limbo.
 Ultra is an expert pilot in his human identity and wears a hyper-converter belt which enables him to switch back and forth from his normal and powered forms.